fluxth/fb-logger/README.md

 ## Config

-All the configuration options available in `config.json`
+All the configuration options available in `config.json`, refer to `config.json.example` for default values.

 ### General Configuration
 | Key 						| Type 		| Description 	|